Arnaldo Panizo: Sierra campaign

 He was imprisoned for almost a month, being released unconditionally but watched by the Chileans until August when, taking advantage of a cockfight in Ancón, he managed to escape and march to the mountains to continue the war under the orders of President Nicolás de Piérola.
 In October 1881 he was appointed Commander in Chief of the Army of the South.

 Colonel Panizo and General Cáceres firmly opposed the government of García Calderón, whom they described as a Chilean puppet and vowed to not abide by his administration's orders.

 On November 6, García Calderón was transferred to Santiago and Lizardo Montero took his place.
 During this period, Piérola, in order to update the plans and ensure unity, travels to Chosica to meet with Cáceres.
 In Tarma, he finds out that the General had ignored him but without recognizing García Calderón.
 Piérola, already without support, resigns in a decree, ordering the forces that obeyed him to place themselves under the command of Cáceres.
 On December 9, Cáceres orders the southern forces commanded by Panizo to mobilize at the headquarters in Huarochirí.
 Panizo orders the Prefect of Ayacucho, Benigno Samanéz, to provide all the materials and food for the mobilization of the Army of the South.
 He then sends letters to Colonels Ibarra, Suárez Moreno and La Torre to join the Army of the Center.

-When everything was ready for the mobilization, several desertions occurred, among them those of Colonel José Barredo and in Abancay the one of the half Regiment "Dos de Mayo", leaving the plaza of Ayacucho without resources for mobilization.
+When everything was ready for the mobilization, several desertions occurred, among them those of Colonel José Barredo and in Abancay that of the half Regiment "Dos de Mayo", leaving the plaza of Ayacucho without resources for mobilization.
 This was received by Cáceres in due time and on December 30, 1881, he issued new orders to the Colonel for his transfer but to Huancayo due to three factors: the typhoid epidemic that was in his army, the constant nocturnal desertions and the persecution that the Chilean army had initiated against the Army of the Center.

 After the War of the Pacific he continued in active service but without placement until his death on June 16, 1892.